-The proposed project involves the construction of a new building in accordance with the land use policies established by the 2007 LRDP.
-It would help UCI in further accomplishing its goal of housing approximately 50 percent of all students on the campus and support the University's sustainability policies through incorporation of numerous green building elements to reduce energy consumption, greenhouse gas emissions, and water demand.
+The proposed project involves the construction of a new classroom building in accordance with the land use policies established by the 2007 LRDP.
+It would help UCI in further accomplishing its goal of teaching and public service mission and support the University's sustainability policies through incorporation of numerous green building elements to reduce energy consumption, greenhouse gas emissions, and water demand.